 - The grip and cushioning match my Vinyasa flow perfectly.

-- Easy cleaning keeps my mat fresh and allergen-free.
+- Easy cleaning helps keep my mat fresh and low in allergens.

 - I focus better without worrying about odors or itchiness. 🧘♀️